 - Hackers.
-While everyone in the supply chain is fumbling, delivering you a flawed product and failing to help you fix it, hackers take advantage.
-They know all about the flaws, they take control of vulnerable routers to steal data that's traveling on the Internet—sometimes even if it is encrypted—and they'll use hijacked routers to attack and deluge websites with false traffic, shutting them down temporarily.
+While everyone in the supply chain is fumbling, delivering you a flawed product, and failing to help you fix it, hackers take advantage.
+They know all about the flaws, they take control of vulnerable routers to steal data that is traveling on the Internet—sometimes even if it is encrypted—and they’ll use hijacked routers to attack and deluge websites with false traffic, shutting them down temporarily.

 What to do.

 Maybe it’s time to do a little Internet research to see if your router has been in the news as far as security flaws go.
 Or if your router is three to five years old, perhaps it’s time to get a new one anyway.
 In any case, do a little homework or talk to someone who knows about networking before you shop.

 When it comes to Internet security, you want to make sure your equipment isn’t going to let you down.

 - Easy Prey Podcast

 - IP Addresses